 David Mehler is the Founder and President of the U.S. Chess Center.
-One of only four nationally certified professional chess coaches, Mehler has been teaching chess for about 40 years and has trained all of the U.S. Chess Center's teachers.
+One of only five nationally certified professional chess coaches, Mehler has been teaching chess for about 45 years and has trained all of the U.S. Chess Center's teachers.
 His lesson plans, available on this website, are in use in dozens of chess programs throughout the country.
 His students range from beginners through national champions.
 He is the 2012 recipient of the United States Chess Federation's Scholastic Service Award and ten times was named Chess Coach of the Year in Virginia.
 An attorney by profession, Mr. Mehler has also been a high school and middle school classroom teacher.

 Jeff Kramer has degrees in philosophy and law.
 He worked as an attorney in Washington for many years, specializing first in criminal defense and later in cases involving neglected or abused children.
 He also played numerous chess games at local clubs and in tournaments.
 Jeff is convinced that chess, when taught the right way, can help kids develop important skills and attributes.

 Ronald Jones, the reigning District of Columbia Chess Champion, has been an instructor and manager at the U.S. Chess Center since 2008.
 He teaches students at Sunday Chess and handles numerous administrative tasks.
 Prior to coming to Washington, D.C., Mr. Jones was an active member of chess communities in Chicago, Atlanta, and New York, and has mentored many young players along the way.
 In 2008, Jones won first place in the Garry Kasparov Problem Solving Contest in Harlem.

 Dan Maxwell has the title of national master.
 After playing chess in many parts of the US and Europe as a representative of his school, his college, the army, or various chess clubs, he finds teaching chess to children to be a learning experience for himself as well as for his students.
 He believes this incredible experience merits his enthusiasm and dedication.